 - High-performance liquid chromatography (HPLC) : The HPLC method is used to accurately measure the concentration of picric acid in complex samples.
 It offers high sensitivity and reliability, even for small quantities.

-- Infrared (IR) spectroscopy : Useful for identifying functional groups present in the compound and confirming its chemical structure.
+- Infrared (IR) spectroscopy : Useful for identifying the functional groups present in the compound and confirming its chemical structure.

 Compliance with standards and regulations